Nettleham: Cycling

+Walking

+The parish has an extensive network of over 10 km of public rights of way.
+Nettleham Parish Council takes a proactive role in the network's upkeep through a volunteer-led Fieldpath Advisory Working Group, which helps maintain and promote the paths.

 Governance

 Since April 1974 Nettleham has formed part of the West Lindsey district of Lincolnshire.
 It forms part of the Gainsborough parliamentary constituency which is represented by Sir Edward Leigh.